World's #1 finishing resource since 1989

 Thanks for the help.

 A. Hello Chris.
-You say you 'came across' these, which leaves us with the questions of whether they are new or old and whether you are working in the plating shop or these parts were shipped to you, etc. My first guess is it's boric acid.
-Some plating shops (low tech, non-spec work) will on occasion hang a bag of boric acid in a plating tank and almost immediately start plating, with result that crystals or powder form on the plated parts.
+You say you 'came across' these, which leaves me with the question of whether they are new or old parts and whether you are working in the plating shop or these parts were shipped to you.
+My first guess is it's boric acid.
+Some plating shops will on occasion just hang a bag of boric acid in a plating tank and almost immediately start plating, with the result that crystals or powder form on the plated parts.

-My second guess equals your first guess that it's a clear chromate problem.
+My second guess is your first guess, that it's a clear chromate problem.

 Ted Mooney, P.E.